Journalist detained in China denied calls, partner says - NewsBreak

 Journalist detained in China denied calls, partner says

-Journalist Cheng Lei, an Australian who was born in China, was detained in August 2020 on charges of suspicion of sharing state secrets.
+Journalist Cheng Lei, who was born in China and has Australian citizenship, was first detained in August 2020 on suspicion of sharing state secrets.
 In March, she was tried in Beijing, but Australian diplomats weren't allowed inside the courtroom.

 Since the trial, Chinese authorities have deferred announcing a verdict.
 Cheng, 46, had worked as a business journalist for Chinese state broadcaster China Global Television Network.